BFTF at Wake Forest University

-The Benjamin Franklin Transatlantic Fellows Summer Institute for Youth (or BFTF for short)!
-BFTF is a unique and exciting program initiated and funded by the U.S. Department of State, and hosted by Wake Forest University.
+The Benjamin Franklin Transatlantic Fellowship (or BFTF for short) is a unique and exciting program initiated and funded by the U.S. Department of State, and hosted by Wake Forest University.
 As you enjoy your stay in the U.S. and explore American culture and politics you will learn about the opportunities and challenges of civil society.
 You will gain insight and the knowledge that, combined with your own experiences, will equip you well for leadership and activist roles.
 We have a web site that features orientation material, information on planning your trip, what you need to bring with you, pictures of the BFTF staff and other information you can use before you leave and after you return home

 Where Will You Be?